idyll-lang/idyll-studio/USER_GUIDE.md

 This project is a work in progress.
-Use at risk of frustration.
+Use at risk of frustration. _The editor does not currently autosave!
+Please save your work frequently by using `Cmd+S` or "File -> Save" in the menu._

 *How do you...*